 Non-laser treatments for acne scarring

-Surgical skin needling is an older but very effective method of treating superficial acne scars by puncturing the skin with multiple fine 3mm (long) needles attached to a small rolling pin.
-This stimulates collagen production and helps to lift up any ‘indented’ or atrophic acne scars.
-The advantage of this treatment is the fact that it can be used on all skin types including olive and dark skin types.
-People of Asian, Indian, African, and European background are able to have this treatment with less risk pigmentation changes in comparison to laser treatments post-needling.
-Also, it penetrates very deeply so that collagen can be stimulated on deeper acne scars.
-Usually it takes 3 to 7 days to recover from the treatment, depending on the degree of the treatment.
+Skin needling is a very effective method of treating superficial acne scars.
+It is performed by puncturing the skin with multiple fine 3mm (long) needles attached to a small rolling pin.
+This stimulates collagen production and helps to lift up any ‘indented’ or atrophic scars.
+The advantage of this is that it can be used on all skin types including olive and dark skin types.
+People of Asian, African, and European background are able to have this treatment with less risk pigmentation changes in comparison to laser treatments post-needling.
+Also, it penetrates very deeply so that collagen can be stimulated on deeper scars.
+Usually it takes 3 to 7 days to recover, depending on the degree of the treatment.

-Micro-needling is another form of skin needling that utilises fine needles attached to a stamping device that oscillates up and down to create thousands of micro-injuries to the skin.
-It generally is a lot less invasive than surgical skin needling (described above), and although it has less downtime, generally requires more treatments to achieve similar results.
+Micro-needling is another form of needling that utilises fine needles attached to a stamping device that oscillates up and down to create thousands of micro-injuries to the skin.
+It generally is a lot less invasive than surgical skin needling.
+It has less downtime and generally requires more treatments to achieve similar results.

-Infini is a non-laser treatment that combines both micro-needling with radiofrequency.
-It is an effective treatment for acne scarring as well as skin tightening, and is particularly suited to olive or darker skin types.
+Infini combines both micro-needling with radiofrequency.
+It is effective for treating acne scars and skin tightening.
+It is particularly suited to olive or darker skin types.
 It has a lower risk of post-inflammatory hyperpigmentation than laser treatments, and the recovery time is significantly less than surgical skin needling.

-TCA CROSS is a simple yet effective method of improving acne scarring.
+TCA CROSS is a simple yet effective method of improving scarring.
 It is most commonly used for small indented acne scars.
 It involves careful placement of high concentrations of trichloroacetic acid into the scar with a toothpick.
 This stimulates the production of new collagen and remodelling of existing collagen to fill in the acne scar.
-The advantage of this treatment is that it is localised to the problem only and not the unaffected skin.
+The advantage of TCA Cross is that it’s localised to the problem only and not the unaffected skin.

-Chemical peels are another method of treating more superficial acne scarring.
-Generally, medium to deep chemical peels are required to achieve a significant result, but a series of more superficial chemical peels could help achieve some improvement in milder acne scarring without significant downtime.
+Chemical peels are another method of treating more superficial scarring.
+Generally, medium to deep peels are required to achieve a significant result.
+However, a series of more superficial peels could help achieve some improvement in milder acne scarring without significant downtime.

 Volume replacement for acne scarring

-In many cases, volume loss occurs under the skin as a result of acne, in particular cystic acne.
-Replacing volume can aid in the treatment of acne scarring.
+In many cases, volume loss occurs under the skin as a result of acne, particularly with cystic acne.
+Replacing volume with dermal fillers can aid in treating scarring.

 Alternately, fat can be transferred from the abdomen, hips or thighs, and be injected underneath the areas of scarring.
 As well as providing additional volume to the area, fat contains stem cells which help in the skin regeneration process.
-Fat transfer can be combined with treatments such as skin needling or laser treatments in the same session to synergise the treatments.
+Fat transfer can be combined with skin needling or laser resurfacing in the same session to synergise the treatments.